A Rake's Progress

 A Rake's Progress is a series of eight paintings by William Hogarth.
 The canvases were produced in 1732-33 then engraved and published in print form in 1735.
 The series shows the decline and fall of Tom Rakewell, the spendthrift son and heir of a rich merchant, who comes to London, wastes all his money on luxurious living, whoring and gambling, and as a consequence is imprisoned in the Fleet Prison and ultimately Bedlam.
 The original paintings are currently in the collection of the Soane Museum in London.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "A Rake's Progress" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "A Rake's Progress" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools